 Examples and Visual References

-Seeing these elements in action can offer a practical understanding of how these elements weave together to form a coherent title page.
-First, some good examples with relevant information and proper formatting:
+Now that we’ve covered the groundwork, letโs see some real-world examples of well-formatted title pages from acclaimed films.
+Seeing these elements in action will offer a practical understanding of how they weave together to form a coherent title page.

 Here’s what’s wrong with this one: